Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/run_example.md

 > While the Nav2 stack is pretty robust to most goal inputs, it may occasionally crash or otherwise reach a state where it no longer responds as expected.
 These issues can most of the time be fixed by simply killing and restarting the nav2 nodes, and pressing `Play` twice in Unity to stop and restart the simulation.

-## Continue to Adding Visualizations
+## Getting Started with Visualizations

 The next step is to add visualizations in Unity using the Visualization Package.
 Proceed to [Visualizing with Unity](unity_viz.md).

----
 ---

 ## Troubleshooting